mattblackdev/roles-schema-directives/README.md

-# Grapher and GraphQL Schema Directives
+# Resolver-generating allow/deny Schema Directives

-Wouldn't it be sweet if we could setup our role-based security in GraphQL type definitions?
+Wouldn't it be sweet if we could setup our role-based security in GraphQL type and field definitions?

 Yes, it would be very sweet.